-In the field of valve technology, the careful stewardship of the only to a limited extent existing resources yields a minimization of space, material and energy requirements.
-A possible starting point is the use of alternative drive technologies for valve actuation.
-Within the alternative drives the piezoelectric actuators bear the most prospects for the
+In the field of valve technology a trend of development is the minimization of space, material and energy requirements.
+The use of alternative drive technologies for valve actuation, serves as a possible starting point for this miniaturization.
+Beside the electromagnets the piezoelectric actuators bear the most promise for the realization of

 Most of the previously known implementations use a piezoelectric bender actuator as a control element.
-They can be used without additional gearing.
+The advantage of these is that they can be used without additional gearing.
 However, due to their low stiffness, only small actuating forces can be achieved.
 Furthermore, the dynamic transfer characteristics of these actuators are limited because of their low resonance frequency.
-Piezoelectric stack actuators are a possible alternative to these bender elements because they can afford high actuating forces and allow highly dynamic positioning.
-Nowadays, they are practically not used in fluid power technology, which is mainly due to the following reasons:
+Piezoelectric stack actuators are a possible alternative to these bender elements because they can afford high actuating forces and allow for highly dynamic positioning.
+Today, however, they are rarely used in fluid power technology, which is mainly due to the following reasons:

-- The maximum stroke is only 1-2 ‰ of the actuator length, - manufacturing deviations and deformations due to loads or temperature changes are sometimes even larger than the available stroke, - for the deflection of the actuators a voltage above 100 V is typically required, - piezoelectric actuators exhibit nonlinear properties such as hysteresis and drift, - and the actuators are comparatively expensive.
+- The maximum stroke is only 1-2 ‰ of the actuator length, - manufacturing deviations and deformations due to loads or temperature changes are often larger than the available stroke, - for the deflection of the actuators a voltage above 100 V is typically required, - piezoelectric actuators exhibit nonlinear properties such as hysteresis and drift, - and the actuators are comparatively expensive.

-So far the only known application of piezoelectric stack actuators in mass production is for common rail diesel injectors.
-The car control electronics provides the necessary driving power for the actuators and compensates their nonlinearities.
-Here they are used in cyclic operation and the actuator size is not restricted.
-This is not applicable for valve technology.
+So far the only known application of piezoelectric stack actuators in mass production is for use in common rail direct fuel injections.
+The car's control electronics provide the necessary driving power for the actuators and compensates their nonlinearities.
+In this case they are used in cyclic operation and the actuator size is not restricted.
+This is not applicable, however, for valve technology.

-The above mentioned difficulties have to be overcome in order to take advantage of these actors for fluid power components.
+The difficulties that are mentioned above have to be overcome in order to take advantage of these actuators in fluid power components.
 The Institut für Fluidtechnik at the TU Dresden together with an industrial partner tackled this task and developed a piezoelectric drive mechanism based on commercially available stack actuators.
-A small valve was chosen as an example.
+A small valve was chosen as an test case.
 Its possible applications are in the field of measurement engineering, analytics, and environmental technology.